ljcucc/legcy-wiki/md/dev-on-ipad.md

 > while you setup developer_setup.xcconfig, you may need the Develoepr ID of your Apple ID,visit apple's CloudKit website: icloud.developer.apple.com (type it yourself, I dont want to get into troble) and get it at the top of right with digits and upcase alphas.

 And beware you can't build ipa then sideloads to AltStore since not having a paid Developer account.

+> and finally **Remember to refresh app license once a week, Free developer license can only stands for 7 days since you didn't paid any money to Apple, which Apple NEED IT BADLY.**